-- HICP headline inflation steadily declined in the first half of 2023 and oscillated in the second half.
-In the first eight months of 2024, average inflation declined further to 3.0%.
-In August 2024, it increased to 3.2% from 3.0% in July, due to higher annual rates of change in energy, unprocessed food and non-energy industrial goods prices. - Core inflation (HICP excluding energy and unprocessed food) remains relatively high and persistent.
-In August 2024, core inflation ticked down to 3.4% from 3.5% in July, due to lower inflation rates in services and in processed food which offset the increase posted by non-energy industrial goods. - PPI inflation for the domestic market has turned negative since March 2023 mainly because of deflationary rates in the energy sub-index. - Import prices inflation had also been negative since February 2023, reflecting the reversal of energy prices.
-Nevertheless, in March 2024 import price inflation returned to positive territory being thus in line with the import prices energy sub-index which also turned positive after 14 consecutive months of negative readings.
-In July 2024, import prices inflation turned negative again as it once again moved in line with energy inflation.
+HICP headline inflation steadily declined in the first half of 2023 and oscillated in the second half.
+In the first seven months of 2024, average inflation declined further to 3.0%.
+In July 2024, it increased to 3.0% from 2.5% in June, due to higher annual rates of change in services and in energy inflation, partly offset by declines in unprocessed food, and non-energy industrial goods inflation.
+According to a flash estimate by Eurostat, headline inflation increased slightly to 3.1% in August 2024.

+- Core inflation (HICP excluding energy and unprocessed food) remains relatively high and persistent.
+In July 2024, core inflation increased to 3.5% from 3.3% in June, due to higher inflation rates in services which offset the declines posted by processed food and non-energy industrial goods. - PPI inflation for the domestic market has turned negative since March 2023 mainly because of deflationary rates in the energy sub-index. - Import prices inflation had also been negative since February 2023, reflecting the reversal of energy prices.
+Nevertheless, in March 2024 import price inflation returned to positive territory being thus in line with the import prices energy sub-index which also turned positive after 14 consecutive months.

-Chart 7: HICP Inflation
+Chart 7: HICP Inflation (percent, y-o-y)